-Reliability was one of their top priorities.
+Reliability was one of their top digital asset management priorities.
 Many of the locations World Vision services are hard to reach.
 Having a DAM system they could trust would make communication with those locations much easier.

-Video was another important component, as was integration with tools such as Adobe Premiere, InDesign, and Photoshop software.
+Video was another important component, as was integration with digital asset management tools such as Adobe Premiere Pro, InDesign, and Photoshop software.
 “We wanted to actually find technology that could be a part of our marketing tech stack,” said Daniel.

 World Vision did have multiple DAMs, but they were no longer a good fit for the far-flung organization.
 Their DAMs required duplicate licenses and had problems with functionality.
 In particular, they couldn’t support the video content World Vision was creating.

-Consequently, many users abandoned the existing systems and started to use file storage solutions like Dropbox and Google Drive instead.
+Consequently, many users abandoned the existing digital asset management systems and started to use file storage solutions like Dropbox and Google Drive instead.
 The result was a fragmented system that couldn’t scale, didn’t integrate with the tools users needed, and made it harder to strengthen their international brand.